Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

-follows the usual definition for a reduced-chi-squared goodness-of-fit test~\cite{Mood,Taylor}.
-Here, $N_{\text{bin}}$ is the number of bins, $n_{i}$ is the number of elements in the $i$th bin (ranging from $[x_{i}-\tfrac{\delta}{2}, x_{i}-\tfrac{\delta}{2}]$), and $\delta$ is the width of the bins.
-Defined in this way, if the eigenvector statistics agree with one of the universal RMT probability distributions, the residuals in the $X^2_{\rm RMT}$ test statistic will reduce to independent random variables, and the value for $X^2_{\rm RMT}$ should be distributed according to a chi-squared probability distribution.
+where $a\in\{{\rm COE, CUE, CSE}\}$ is chosen according to the time-reversal symmetry satisfied by the system dynamics under study (in our case, the Trotter step unitary).
+Here, $M$ is the number of bins used to create the eigenvector statistics histogram from the appropriate set of unitary eigenvector component populations $\{\eta\}$, $n_i^{\rm o}$ is the observed number of counts in the $i^{\rm th}$ bin, and $n_{a,i}^{\rm e}$ is the expected number of counts in the $i^{\rm th}$ bin calculated from the corresponding universal RMT distributions from Eqs~(\ref{AppEq:RMTdist:COE}--\ref{AppEq:RMTdist:CSE}).
+If the eigenvector statistics agree with the appropriate universal RMT probability distribution, the residuals in the $\XsqRMT$ test statistic will reduce to independent random variables, and the value for $\XsqRMT$ should be distributed according to a chi-squared probability distribution.
 If needed, this comparison can be formulated as a hypothesis test to determine whether to reject the \emph{null hypothesis} that the eigenvector statistics do agree with RMT predictions.